 Vaginal and Cesarean Section Births

 - TOLAC means a “Trial of labor after a Cesarean section (c-section) birth”.
-If you desire a vaginal delivery both our physicians and midwives will strongly encourage a TOLAC if it is safe and healthy for your pregnancy.
+If you desire a vaginal delivery both our physicians will strongly encourage a TOLAC if it is safe and healthy for your pregnancy.

 - VBAC means a “Vaginal Birth After a Cesarean section (c-section) birth” and is a successful trial of labor after a Cesarean section (TOLAC)